opennetworkinglab/aether-docs/developer/roc.rst

 .. note:: No port-forwarding is necessary to configure Aether
           OnRamp.
 Use URL *http://<hostname>:31194/aether-roc-api/*.

-You may wish to customize the mega patch.
+You may wish to customize the Mega-Patch.
 For example, by default the patch configures the ``sdcore-adapter`` to push to ``sdcore-test-dummy``.
 You could instead configure it to push to a live instantiation of Aether by doing something like this::